potty-dzmeia/DLineController/README.md

 1) Make sure you have installed Java Runtime Environment (JRE) version 1.7 or later.

+2) From the button "branch:master" select "tags" and select the newest available version (currently 1.2).

-2) Download the appropriate .jar file from the `/distribution` directory.
+3) Download the appropriate .jar file from the `/distribution` directory.
-* For example: if you are running Windows with 32bit version of Java please download the file which contains "win32" in its name (i.e. dlinecontroller_v1.0-win32.jar)
+* For example: if you are running Windows with 32bit version of Java please download the file which contains "win32" in its name (i.e. dlinecontroller_v1.2-win32.jar)
 * For demonstrative purposes I will designate the downloaded file name by `nameofthedownloadedfile.jar`

-3) To start the program double-click on the downloaded file.
+4) To start the program double-click on the downloaded file.
   * If double click doesn't work use the command line to start it by writing: `java -jar nameofthedownloadedfile.jar`

-4) If the program doesn't start because of the following exception:
+5) If the program doesn't start because of the following exception:
    `java.lang.UnsatisfiedLinkError: no rxtxSerial in java.library.path thrown while loading gnu.io.RXTXCommDriver`

 You will need to do the following: